tiltonneena/Gamesco-Project/README.md

 ### Tools & Context
 - **Microsoft Excel:** the bulk of the analysis was performed on this spreadsheet software, including filtering/cleaning data, creating pivot tables, data visualizations, creating new variables, and descriptive analysis.

-- **Microsoft PowerPoint:**  final presentation drafted in this slide show software.
+- **Microsoft PowerPoint:**  final presentation was drafted in this slide show software.

 ### Data Source
-Gamesco is a fictional company, however, the global game sales [data set](https://github.com/tiltonneena/Gamesco-Project/blob/main/vgsales_clean.xlsx) used for this project is of real, available on [VGChartz.com](https://www.vgchartz.com/gamedb/).
+Gamesco is a fictional company, but the global game sales [data set](https://github.com/tiltonneena/Gamesco-Project/blob/main/vgsales_clean.xlsx) used for this project is real and available on [VGChartz.com](https://www.vgchartz.com/gamedb/).

 ### Methodology
-1. Analysis began with formulating detailed questions to inform the investigation, followed by understanding the data set by examining the source of data, categorizing each column as quantitative/qualitative, and assessing any biases implicit in the data.
+1. Analysis began with formulating detailed questions to inform the investigation.
+Then, to gain understanding of the data set, the source of the data was examined, each column was categorized as either quantitative or qualitative, and any biases implicit in the data were assessed.

-2. Once a fuller picture of the data set was gathered, the cleaning process of finding and treating incomplete, unclear, extreme, or duplicate data took place.
+2. Once a complete picture of the data was pieced together, the cleaning process of finding and treating incomplete, unclear, extreme, or duplicate data took place.

     <p align="center">
       <img width="275" height="192" src="Images/histogram.png"/>